datanav/docs/configuration.rst

 =======

 The Sesam Node is configured using *JSON* structures, either on disk or by posting to the *API* (see the :doc:`API section <api>`).
-The main concepts to configure for a node is the systems and the :ref:`flow <flow_section>` between them and the *Sesam Node*.
+The main concepts to configure for a node is :tems and the :ref:`flow <flow_section>` between them and the *Sesam Node*.
 Also flows within the Sesam Node is configured the same way.

 The node configuration is a *JSON array* of system and :ref:`pipe configurations <pipe_section>` describing the flows into, within and out